Analysis | Who Will Lead the WTO and Help It Avoid Collapse?

 3. What is the WTO’s selection process?

 The chairman of the WTO General Council launched a selection procedure in June to confirm the trade body’s next director-general.
-The process, which typically takes about six months, will be concentrated into just three.
+WTO members had sought to truncate the six-month process into just three in order to avoid a leadership vacuum in September, but it’s likely a new candidate won’t be selected until after the U.S. presidential election in November.
 During this time, the candidates will present themselves to the WTO’s membership, campaign for support and sit for a question-and-answer session with the WTO General Council.
 Then the WTO’s three highest-ranking delegates, known as “the troika,” will consult with the membership and try to build a consensus around a final candidate.

 4. Who is running?